Score big this Black Friday! Explore all 8 rewarding offers (up to $200 GeniusCash)

 Using the same parameters as the previous travel site searches, I checked out what Costco had to offer for vacation packages.

-While it definitely does not offer the cheapest option for this particular Jamaica trip, it does add some pretty sweet bonuses onto the package, like a Costco cash card, lounge access, etc.
+While it definitely didn't offer the cheapest option for this particular Jamaica trip, it does add some pretty sweet bonuses to the package, like a Costco cash card, lounge access, etc.

 What Costco has to offer for vacation packages

-The SeaGarden Beach Resort was not listed as an option here, so I went with the cheapest all-inclusive on the list.
+The SeaGarden Beach Resort was not listed as an option here, so we went with the cheapest all-inclusive on the list, the Jamaica Grand Palladium.
+The total cost for two people at this adults-only resort is listed at $5,191.52.

 The price may seem a bit steep in comparison to the previous options, but it’s important to note that this package includes:

-I checked Expedia to see what their price for this same vacation would be, and it came to $7,164 – without these perks.
+We checked Expedia to see what their price for this same vacation would be, and it came to $5,160.00 – without these perks.

-And so, my Costco conclusion is that you should always consider it.
-Their bonuses can easily make it the most budget-friendly option, depending on the details of your preferred vacation.
+And so, the conclusion is that you should always consider Costco Travel options.
+Its bonuses can easily make it the most budget-friendly option, depending on the details of your preferred vacation.

-The 3 upsides of booking with Canadian travel sites
+The three upsides of booking with Canadian travel sites

 But why should you even bother with these Canadian travel sites?
 Can't you just book directly with the resort?

-Here are 3 reasons why you may want to go for a travel site.
+Here are three reasons why you may want to use a travel site.

 1. Travel sites are very convenient